 top of page

-Course information
+Course Information

 What you will learn

-Asynchronous learning assignments
+Asynchronous learning assignments (non mandatory):

-• Implement intervention steps such as:
+• Implement steps such as:

-• Practicing De-escalation in role play with clients
+• Practicing de-escalation in role play with clients

 • Supporting a client to draft an announcement